adihere/ai-utils/prompt-tricks/bolt-sysprompt.md

 - Add database health monitoring

 ## Dependency Management
-- Ensure all dependencies are up to date and vulnerability-free[2]
+- Ensure all dependencies are up to date and vulnerability-free
 - Use npm audit for security scanning
-- Regularly clean node_modules cache to avoid stale dependencies[2]
+- Regularly clean node_modules cache to avoid stale dependencies
-- Monitor and update dependencies to mitigate security risks[2]
+- Monitor and update dependencies to mitigate security risks

 ## Additional Requirements
 - Add comprehensive error logging with contextual information